Learning Latent Proxies for Controllable Single-Image Relighting¶

 Key Designs¶

-A lightweight encoder-decoder \(E_\phi\) predicts a compact latent proxy \(\hat{\mathcal{B}} = \{a, n, r, m\} \in \mathbb{R}^{H \times W \times 8}\) (albedo, normal, roughness, metalness) from the source image.
-It is trained with PBR supervision on a small number of samples:
+Pure latent methods fail to control lighting direction and intensity because they lack knowledge of scene geometry and materials.
+The compromise here is a lightweight encoder-decoder \(E_\phi\) that predicts a compact set of latent proxies \(\hat{\mathcal{B}} = \{a, n, r, m\} \in \mathbb{R}^{H \times W \times 8}\) (albedo, normals, roughness, metallic) from the source image.
+This encoder is supervised only on a small number of samples with PBR annotations using a combined loss:

-Since the target image is unavailable at inference, a lightweight predictor \(M_\theta = m_\theta(x_s^{\ell_s}, \Delta\ell)\) estimates the mask from the source image and the lighting delta (supervised with BCE + Dice loss).
-The mask is converted into a spatial weight map \(W\) that modulates the noise reconstruction loss, directing the denoiser's attention toward lighting-sensitive regions.
+Since the target image is unavailable during inference, a lightweight predictor \(M_\theta = m_\theta(x_s^{\ell_s}, \Delta\ell)\) is trained to predict these changes using the source image and lighting parameters (aligned via BCE + Dice loss).
+The predicted mask is converted into a spatial weight map \(W\) to modulate the noise reconstruction loss, directing the denoiser to focus on lighting-sensitive regions.

 Loss & Training¶